Launiupoko, Hawaii

 Launiupoko is an unincorporated community and census-designated place on the island of Maui in Maui County, Hawaii, United States.
+It is located on the west side of the island, along the coast between Lahaina to the immediate north and Olowalu slightly to the south.
 Its population was 688 as of the 2020 census.
-The community is located on the west side of the island.

-Launiupoko Beach Park is a park located near the beach in the community, managed by the county of Maui.
+Launiupoko Beach Park is located near the beach in the community, managed by the county of Maui.
 It is 6.7 acres in size, and is ADA accessible.
 There are sixteen picnic tables and ten barbecues, and 90 parking spots in total, with 50 of those being across the highway.
 It has one outdoor shower, one restroom, and two payphones.

 Geography

 According to the U.S. Census Bureau, the community has an area of 5.333 mi2, of which 5.327 mi2 is land and 0.006 mi2 is water.